 - Repeated complaints of physical symptoms (such as headaches, stomachaches, nausea, or vomiting) when separation from major attachment figures occurs or is anticipated

-Key in a diagnosis of adult separation anxiety disorder is the fear, anxiety, or avoidance persisting for six months or more.
-By the way, if you’re concerned about a child or adolescent it drops to four weeks.
+Key in diagnosing the adult version of separation anxiety disorder is the fear, anxiety, or avoidance persisting for six months or more.
+By the way, for children and adolescents it drops to four weeks.

-In addition, the disturbance has to generate significant distress or impairment in social, academic, occupational, or other important areas of functioning.
-And, of course, the goings-on can’t be attributed to another emotional/mental situation.
+In addition, there isn’t a “disorder” unless there’s significant distress or impairment in social, academic, occupational, or other necessary areas of functioning.

 This is seriously unpleasant stuff.
 Imagine constantly being afraid that horrible things will happen to those you love the most: spouse, partner, children, etc.